wing5wong/artisan-whs-static/source/_news/2020-04-06_speedway-strong-season-for-local-drivers-both-here-and-on-the-road.md

 Unfortunately, this meeting fell victim to the Covid-19 restrictions on public gatherings, just like Oceanview's final meeting, which was to have featured the West Coast Superstocks.

-Trazarn Ryland-Annabell had a late start to the season in his new Stockcar, but made up for it with some excellent performances in the back half of the summer.
+**Trazarn Ryland-Annabell** had a late start to the season in his new Stockcar, but made up for it with some excellent performances in the back half of the summer.

-Several Stockcar drivers will have new cars next season, including Gerry Linklater, Mizaan Lees and Callum Sturzaker.
+Several Stockcar drivers will have new cars next season, including Gerry Linklater, **Mizaan Lees and Callum Sturzaker**.

 Brent Hackett and Shayne Hughes battled all season in the Production Saloons.

 Ironically, Hughes' stocks rose when he brought out his old Honda CRX, rather than his regular Nissan Ultima car.

-In the Adult Ministocks, Jemma Barnes and Jayden Barnaby battled closely all season, with Dion Black not far away.
+In the Adult Ministocks, **Jemma Barnes** and Jayden Barnaby battled closely all season, with **Dion Black** not far away.

 Big fields of Youth Ministocks attended every meeting, with plenty of visitors from surrounding tracks.

 A highlight for the youngsters was the Best Pairs competition, run alongside the Top 26 at the NZ Superstocks meeting.

-The smile on Trent James' face as he stood on the top step of the podium alongside his partner Randal Tarrant suggested this was an event that he and the 25 other invited drivers will never forget.
+The smile on **Trent James'** face as he stood on the top step of the podium alongside his partner Randal Tarrant suggested this was an event that he and the 25 other invited drivers will never forget.

-James was one of three consistent local drivers in the Youth class, along with Sarah Meyer and Cody Lockett.
+**James was one of three consistent local drivers in the Youth class, along with Sarah Meyer and Cody Lockett.**

 Dylan Smith missed a place on the podium at the New Zealand Minisprint Champs at Stratford by the width of a bumper.